 By having clear lines drawn either before or after the marriage ceremony, if you and your spouse ever separate or file for a divorce, the process will be much cleaner.

 There are several reasons why people opt for a prenuptial agreement.
 Some believe they can be more enforceable than postnuptial agreements because it is signed before the marriage when you and your partner are still independent with your own assets.
 Postnuptial agreements are a great option for couples going through big changes that wish to resolve major issues that may arise in the event of a separation or divorce.
 Our attorneys can work with you to tailor an agreement that best fits your situation.

-Determining If You Need a Prenup or Postnup
+Do I Need a Prenup or a Postnup?

 Prenuptial and postnuptial agreements aren’t just for rich people.
 If you’re expecting to receive an inheritance, or if your partner has a lot of debt that will be entering the marriage, you might want to consider working with our team to create an agreement that the two of you can agree on.